TaikiSan21/PamBinaries/README.md

 PamBinaries should be compatible with Pamguard v2.00.15 and earlier.

+#### Version 1.3.0

+* Added option `skipData` to `loadPamguardBinaryFile` that will only read in file headers and footers.
+This also speeds up data loads when using `keepUIDs` argument, and preserves file footers in this case (did not before)

+* `skipLarge` was actually slower with Whistle and Moan data, now is much faster and does not save any of the contour data to the data file (it was all 0s before, so not meaningful)

 #### Version 1.2.7

 * Better `plotWMD` labeling and `verbose` option for `contourToFreq` that prints parameters